DraftKings promo code: Bet $5, get $200 in bonus bets | Goal.com US

 - Place a $5 bet on any of the available sports markets

-- Don’t forget to opt in to the NBA no-sweat same-game parlay offer too, where you can get your stake back as a bonus bet if your SGP misses
+- Don’t forget to also opt in to the NBA no-sweat same-game parlay offer, where you can get your stake back as a free bet if your Playoff SGP misses

 What can you use your DraftKings bonus on today?

-The Phoenix Suns are +3 point underdogs to the Minnesota Timberwolves after already losing the first game.
-Meanwhile, the Milwaukee Bucks are narrow -2 point favorites to beat the Indiana Pacers and move to 2-0 in the series.
+The first NBA Playoff game has the Boston Celtics as huge -14.5 point favorites over the Miami Heat after a 20 point victory in the first game.

-The final game has the Dallas Mavericks as -2.5 favorites over the LA Clippers to tie the series 1-1.
+The Oklahoma City Thunder are then -7.5 point picks to move to 2-0 over the New Orleans Pelicans despite a tight first game.

-Click here to visit DraftKings and claim the bet $5, get $200 in bonus bets offer to use on today’s packed schedule.
-Plus, get a daily no-sweat same-game parlay on the NBA throughout the Playoffs.
+Click here for DraftKings, where new players can claim $200 in bonus bets to use on all this great action after wagering just $5.
+Plus, opt in now for a daily no-sweat same-game parlay on the NBA throughout the Playoffs.

 More info on DraftKings’s bonus